core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 * Defer repeated use to future extensions.
 * Rearrange content to have dedicated server, client and proxy subsections for option processing.
 * Establish that generic clients SHOULD NOT use this without reason.
+* More explicit language for proxies, including cross-proxies.

 Since draft-amsuess-core-shopinc-02: